The Taste Of The Wild Dog Food Review: Tested & Evaluated 2023

 Taste of the Wild (TOTW) is one of the OG dog food brands when it comes to grain-free dog food.
 They pride themselves on offering recipes that replicate what “ancient” canines would get in the wild.
 Here’s what you should know about it:

-We found that most pups seem to love the taste of this kibble.
+Our team of independent experts found that most pups seem to love the taste of this kibble.
 This is probably because of the high-protein, high-fat recipes: those are naturally more appetising for your dog.
-Many owners also mention that their picky eaters loved this kibble and were happy to have it at mealtimes, so you might want to try your luck with this one!
+Many of our experts also mentioned that their picky eaters loved this kibble and were happy to have it at mealtimes, so you might want to try your luck with this one!

-Owners also report their dog’s coat and overall energy are up after feeding with TOTW, again, probably due to the high-protein formula.
+Some of our research panel members also reported their dog’s coat and overall energy are up after feeding with TOTW, again, probably due to the high-protein formula.
 The only issue you might encounter is the lack of smaller kibble for toys and small dogs.

 Overall, these are tasty recipes that will work for most dogs.
 We’re giving this brand 5 out of 5 in the taste category.